Patience and Perseverance

 Photo Credit: Deposit Photos

-16 thoughts on “Patience and Perseverance”
+16 thoughts on “Patience and Perseverance in the Bible”

 1. I love this lesson.
 I would love to share some of it with my facebook group, with your permission.
 Thanks and God Bless